 Following Discovery Hole TU-10-01, extensive drilling has traced mineralization over one kilometer in a northeasterly orientation and showed the Main Ixtaca Zone to be a broad and robust vein system intersected by multiple high grade veinlets in a variety of orientations.
 Drilling has also identified two additional zones: the Ixtaca North Zone and the Northeast Extension.
 To date over 540 holes have been drilled in the area.

-In April 2017, Almaden announced an Updated Resource Estimate and Pre-Feasibility Study ("PFS").
+In December 2018, Almaden announced an Updated Resource Estimate and Feasibility Study ("FS").

 The project is located 120 kilometers southeast of the Pachuca Mine, one of the largest gold and silver deposits in Mexico with a historic production of 1.4 billion ounces of silver and 7 million ounces of gold.
 The deposit is also well-located in the industrial heart of Puebla State.
 It is easily accessible from Mexico City Ixtaca, and 95 kilometers north of Puebla city.
 A rail-serviced industrial park is 25 kilometers away, and regional power is provided by the Laguna Verde nuclear power station, located 200 kilometers to the east on a deep sea port.

-Almaden has invested in the Tuligtic area since 2001.
+Almaden has invested in the area around the deposit since 2001.
 We have had over 70 local people working with Almaden in our ongoing exploration program.
 On behalf of our shareholders we invest in ongoing employee training programs and are actively involved in the community's health and social welfare projects.

 To date, we have helped with local construction and improvement projects including work on a school, public bathrooms, a community hall, a local church and a hospital.
 See our Community Projects for more information on local projects +

 Almaden is proud to be working in Puebla and to be building long term relationships in the communities near the Ixtaca project.